Kalyan31104/Web/README.md

 # Web
-This Repository caontain all the files related to the web development So the file in this repository contains the exerises that I have solved .
+This Repository caontain all the files related to the web development So the files in this repository contains the exercises that I solved .